Python-PyQt/PyQt6-Docs/descriptions/QtCore/QCborStreamReader-c.rst

 .. sip:class-description::
     :status: todo
     :brief: Simple CBOR stream decoder, operating on either a QByteArray or QIODevice
-    :digest: 8236e9ff7f484e72aab7a01cbab13360
+    :digest: b922ef20f52344dd03d15290c3c01d3e

 The :sip:ref:`~PyQt6.QtCore.QCborStreamReader` class is a simple CBOR stream decoder, operating on either a :sip:ref:`~PyQt6.QtCore.QByteArray` or :sip:ref:`~PyQt6.QtCore.QIODevice`.

 This class can be used to decode a stream of CBOR content directly from either a :sip:ref:`~PyQt6.QtCore.QByteArray` or a :sip:ref:`~PyQt6.QtCore.QIODevice`.
 CBOR is the Concise Binary Object Representation, a very compact form of binary data encoding that is compatible with JSON.
 It was created by the IETF Constrained RESTful Environments (CoRE) WG, which has used it in many new RFCs.
-It is meant to be used alongside the `CoAP protocol <https://tools.ietf.org/html/rfc7252>`_.
+It is meant to be used alongside the CoAP protocol.

 :sip:ref:`~PyQt6.QtCore.QCborStreamReader` provides a StAX-like API, similar to that of :sip:ref:`~PyQt6.QtCore.QXmlStreamReader`.
 Using it requires a bit of knowledge of CBOR encoding.
 For a simpler API, see QCborValue and especially the decoding function QCborValue::fromCbor().